hobson/hobson.github.io/_posts/2014-11-10-Jekyll-+-github-=-Unbeatable-Blog-CMS-for-Coders.md

 ---
 layout: post
-title: Finally a Simple, Free, Decent-Looking Blog Template
+title: Finally, A Free, Decent-Looking Blog Template
 ---

 I'm loving this [Jekyll](https://github.com/jekyll) thing.
 You won't see many pull requests from me, but this thing sure is an efficient blogging tool.